IS ALCOHOL RUNNING OR RUINING YOUR LIFE?

 I’ve been through treatment and countless therapists.
 Nothing has really helped.
 Why should I expect it to be any different this time?

-So often in treatment and therapy, things are missed – areas of your past or current life situation that need attention, but go unaddressed.
+So often in treatment and counseling, things are missed – areas of your past or current life situation that need attention, but go unaddressed.
 The key is finding the right support and learning how to accept help.
 You’re also likely in a different place in your life than you were when you last tried alcohol counseling or treatment.
 If you really want to live a healthier life free from alcohol, my advice is to never give up.
 There is always hope.

 I don’t want to be judged, told what to do or have to totally stop drinking.

-I provide a completely judgment-free environment where you are in charge of your therapy.
+I provide a completely judgment-free environment where you are in charge of your counseling.
 It’s my role to help you set and achieve goals.
 And, if your goal is to cut down, rather than completely stop drinking, then that’s where we start.
 I know from experience that recovery is a very personal path, which is why you set the pace.
 I’ll be there to provide support, guidance and strategies.

 Alcohol counseling sounds like it could be helpful, but I really should be able to do this on my own, right?